MICA-MNI/BrainSpace/docs/pages/matlab_doc/examples/plot_embedding_approaches.rst

    :scale: 70%
    :align: center

-We can also see the connectivity matrix corresponding to the 100 parcellations loaded above.
+We can also inspect the connectivity matrix corresponding to the 100 parcellations loaded above.

 .. code-block:: matlab